ogradyc01/GoldenCheetah/Side-Bar_Trends-view.md

 ### Filters - Menu

+* Autofilter - the list shows all possible 'Autofilter' fields - which you can either activate or de-activate to be shown/used in the 'Side Bar'

+* Manage Filters - open a Popup which allows to create you own filters (the filters created here are available for all GoldenCheetah Filter functions)

 ![Filters - Manage] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/Filters_Manage.jpg)

-* Filters Manage - open a Popup which allows to create you own filters (the filters created here are available for all GoldenCheetah Filter functions)

 * Autofilter - the list shows all possible 'Autofilter' fields - which you can either activate or de-activate to be shown/used in the 'Side Bar'